 There are 2 types of complaints in regard to the building consent authority processes.

 A complaint about the refusal to issue a building consent or a Code Compliance Certificate should be dealt with by way of a determination.
-Information about the process is available on the Ministry of Business, Innovation and Employment website
+Information about the process is available on the Ministry of Business, Innovation and Employment website (external link)

 A complaint regarding building services staff, the building consent or inspection process should be made directly to the Gisborne District Council as the building consent authority.